michalprusaczyk98/Ekstraklasa-sezon-2021-2022/README.md

 Excel (.xlsm) files before and after data cleaning shows how those data was changed while data cleaning process.
 In this process I used methods of Excel and created macros using Visual Basic for Applications.

 Power BI file (.pbix) shows the finished report.
-You can use "between slicers" and look how those data is changing while you are setting custom parameters.
+You can use "between slicers" and take a look how those data is changing while you are setting custom parameters.
 Setting amount of appearances is important, because many polish players like juniors doesn't play and it is significant for comparising statistics such as "Polish players versus foreigners".